 Hallmarks of the Montessori method are mixed-age classrooms, self-motivation, learning from peers, and the cultivation of concentration.

 We are committed to providing each child the opportunity to become a self-motivated, happy individual through a balanced and enriching education.

 Learning spaces are clearly defined for individual and collaborative engagement, while plenty of open space invites social interaction and circle time.
 Activities are designed to tap into children’s innate curiosity and ignite it.

-In this nurturing environment, students are treated with kindness and respect and shown the importance of treating others with the same compassion.
+In this nurturing environment, with a focus on grace and courtesy, students are treated with kindness and respect and shown the importance of treating others with the same compassion.

 - Montessori Language Arts, Math, Science, and Global Studies at TNCS